ForestAdmin/agent-nodejs/docs/connectors/standard/databases/sql.md

 - DB2
 - IBM i

-Each table will be mapped to a collection in Forest Admin.
+Each table in the database will be mapped to a collection in Forest Admin.

+Note that, to be able to work, the credentials which are provided to the connector must be able to access the `information_schema`, as the agent will need it to extract the list of tables, columns and relations when the agent starts.

+Taking database structure changes into account will require restarting the agent.

 ```javascript
 const SqlConnector = require('@forestadmin/connector-sql');